How To Meet Other Travellers In Bali

 Trying one of the many activities Bali has to offer is a fantastic way to immerse yourself in the culture while meeting other travellers.
 You can learn to cook a delicious local cuisine, make your own jewellery, or try a local language lesson.
 Yoga and surfing classes are also very popular.
 There are many retreats where you can stay for a few days and master your skills with other like-minded people.
 Plus, if you're a SCUBA enthusiast (or wannabe diver), Bali has some of the best dive sites in the world.

 Whether you want to learn or improve your skills, swim with manta rays for the first time, or go through your own 'Gili Snorkel Test' (google it!) dive centers are fun social places.
 Gili T, Amed, and Nusa Penida are some of the best areas to head for diving.

 If SCUBA isn't your thing, book a day trip and explore the island with your new friends while island hopping, dolphin spotting, or hiking up Mt Batur for an epic sunrise.

 Make the most of travel days

 While it sounds like the most boring part of the trip, travel days can actually be one of your best opportunities to meet people.
 Take out your headphones and strike up a conversation with the person next to you on the bus, shuttle, or ferry.
-Chances are they might be going to the same place as you, or they might have already been and can give you tips!
+Chances are they might be going to the same place in Bali as you, or they might have already been and can give you tips!

 Bali has many volunteer organisations that are a great way to socialise while giving back at the same time.
 Gili T Eco Trust is a charitable organisation where you can get up early to help protect baby turtles, go on a beach clean up, and follow it all up with a cheeky free drink with your fellow volunteers.